Skip to content

 Form 1099-NEC

-Form 1099-NEC (Nonemployee Compensation) is the tax form used by businesses to report payments made to independent contractors.
+Businesses use Form 1099-NEC to report payments to independent contractors.
 If you’re a 1099 worker, this form is crucial for reporting the income you earned throughout the year.

 The form typically reports payments of $600 or more from a client or business.
-Unlike the 1099-MISC, which is used for other types of income (such as rents or royalties), the 1099-NEC is specifically for reporting nonemployee compensation, which is income earned through freelance work, consulting, or gig economy jobs.
+Use 1099-NEC to report nonemployee compensation—income from freelance work, consulting, or gig jobs.
+Use 1099-MISC for other income, like rents or royalties.

 Filing Your Taxes: